This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

-Femoropopliteal bypass is surgery to place a graft to bypass narrowed arteries in your upper leg.
-The graft may be from a blood vessel in your arm or leg, or it may be man-made.
+Femoropopliteal bypass is surgery to place a graft to go around narrowed arteries in your upper leg.
+The graft may be from a blood vessel in your arm or leg, or it may be artificial.
 A femoropopliteal bypass can improve blood flow to your leg and foot, and decrease your symptoms.

 - You have a fever.

-- Your wound is swollen, warm, red, or has pus coming from it.
+- Your surgery area is swollen, warm, red, or has pus coming from it.

 - You are not able to eat, you have nausea, or you are vomiting.